President Biden, VP Harris, former President Trump all visiting Flight 93 National Memorial today

 PITTSBURGH, Pa.
 (KDKA) -- Today marks 23 years since the tragic events of September 11, 2001.

-President Biden, Vice President Harris and former President Donald Trump are all expected to be in Pennsylvania today to honor to the lives lost that day.
+President Joe Biden, Vice President Kamala Harris and former President Donald Trump are all expected to be in Pennsylvania today to honor to the lives lost that day.

 The Flight 93 National Memorial in rural Somerset County, a little more than an hour from Pittsburgh, marks the place where United Airlines Flight 93 crashed after passengers and crew voted to fight back against a group hijackers.